-The following table discloses the fees billed to the Company by its external auditor, PricewaterhouseCoopers LLP ("PwC"), during the last two fiscal years.
+The following table discloses the fees billed to the Company by its independent auditors during the last two fiscal years.

-Financial Year Audit-Related Ending Audit Fees (1) Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2019 \$180,775 \$115,254 Nil Nil December 31, 2018 \$171,434 \$123,994 Nil Nil
+Financial Year Audit-Related Ending Audit Fees (1) Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2019 \$180,775 \$116,567 Nil Nil December 31, 2020 \$112,837 \$273,208 (5) 24,015 (6) Nil

-- (1) The aggregate fees billed for audit services of the Company's consolidated financial statements. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the Audit Fees column.
-Fees relate to reviews of interim consolidated financial statements and specified audit procedures not included as part of the audit of the consolidated financial statements. - (3) The aggregate fees billed for tax compliance, tax advice, and tax planning services, such as transfer pricing and tax return preparation. - (4) The aggregate fees billed for professional services other than those listed in the other columns.
+1. The aggregate fees billed for audit services of the Company's consolidated financial statements.

+2. The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the Audit Fees column.
+Fees relate to reviews of interim consolidated financial statements, specified audit procedures not included as part of the audit of the consolidated financial statements and consent and comfort procedures in connection with various equity issuance documents.